johngraceshopperexample/graceshopper/README.md

 # graceshopper

-This is a great project.
+This is a great project indeed.